md-galib-hossain/Book-Management-ServerSide/Readme.md

       npm run start:dev
 4th.
 You are ready to go to test it localy

+# There is a collection folder in root directory that contains a dummy dataset for the project

 # LiveSite : https://book-management-galib.netlify.app
 # Server   : https://book-management-server-seven.vercel.app